Greece hauls abandoned, half-sunken ships out of the sea

-In this Monday, Nov.
-5, 2018 photo, in a shipyard of Perama, west of Athens, workers cut up the rusted remains of a ferry that was recovered after spending years as a shipwreck.
+In this Friday, Dec.
+4, 2018 photo, an abandoned ship is tied up in the Gulf of Elefsina, west of Athens.
 Dozens of abandoned cargo and passenger ships lie semi-submerged or completely sunken around the Gulf of Elefsina, near Greece’s major port of Piraeus.
 Now authorities are beginning to remove the dilapidated ships.
 Some of them have been there for decades, leaking hazards like oil into the environment and creating a danger to modern shipping.
 One expert calls the abandoned ships “an environmental bomb.”
 (AP Photo/Thanassis Stavrakis)

 The hulking remains of a cargo ship rise up through the water, listing to one side with a rusting hull exposed, its glory days of sailing the world's seas and oceans long gone.